Robbert Olijfveld: IJsselmeervogels

 Ahead of the 2017–18 season, Olijfveld joined Tweede Divisie club IJsselmeervogels.
 He made his debut for the club in a KNVB Cup matchup against VV Noordwijk, where he came on as a 79th-minute substitute for Christiaan van Hussen in a 3–2 loss.
 The following week, on 26 August, Olijfveld made his first appearance in the Tweede Divisie in a 1–0 home win over Kozakken Boys, coming on as a substitute in the 60th minute for Soufian Moro.
 He finished his first season for IJsselmeervogels with 34 total appearances in which he scored 14 goals, as the club finished 9th in the league table.

 Rijnsburgse Boys

 In December 2020, it was announced that Olijfveld would join Rijnsburgse Boys from the start of the 2021–22 season on a one-year contract with an option for an additional season.
 He made his debut for the club on 21 August 2021 as a substitute for Dani van der Moot in the 70th minute of a 3–0 away win over GVVV.

+Barendrecht

+On 27 January 2022, it was announced that Olijfveld would join Derde Divisie club Barendrecht ahead of the 2022–23 season.
+He scored on a penalty on his debut for the club on 20 August 2022, the first matchday of the season, helping his side to a 3–2 home victory against Excelsior '31.
+In the following game he scored a brace in a span of five minutes against Hoek.

+Sportlust '46

+On 9 February 2024, Olijfveld was announced as Sportlust '46's new signing ahead of the 2024–25 season.
+He made his debut for the club on 17 August, the first matchday of the season, starting in a 0–0 draw against Eemdijk.
+Olijfveld scored his first competitive goal for Sportlust on 24 August with a 61st-minute penalty in a 3–1 away loss to his former club, IJsselmeervogels.
+In the following month, he scored consecutive braces in league matches on 14 September and 21 September, helping Sportlust secure victories against ROHDA Raalte and HBC Heemstede.